5 Myths and Misconceptions About Predictive AnalyticsReading time: 3 minutes

 The advent of predictive modeling software has made the process incredibly efficient—with most solutions able to turn out models within seconds or minutes.
 That said (and listen closely), the bulk of time spent will come beforehand, during data clean-up, which will vary by organization, depending on factors such as data accessibility, data structure, and the tools you use to prepare that data for predictive analysis.
 In any case, it’s time well spent!

-See how our data prep solution allows you to build analytic, step-by-step (repeatable) processes with no coding required → click here
+Our data prep solution allows you to build analytic, step-by-step (repeatable) processes with no coding required.

 Myth #3: Predictive models don’t reveal anything new